cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 %2F%2Flocalhost:3000 https://accounts.spotify.com/api/token
 ```

-This will return a JSON response containing a refresh_token.
-IMPORTANT: This token is [valid indefinitely](https://github.com/spotify/web-api/issues/374) unless you revoke access, so we'll want to save this in an environment variable.
+Upon encoding, you'll receive a JSON response containing a refresh_token.
+It's crucial to note: this token remains [valid indefinitely](https://github.com/spotify/web-api/issues/374) unless access is revoked.
+Therefore, it's essential to store this securely in an environment variable.

 ## Using Spotify API

-To make our life easier and make the code cleaner, create environment variables for: SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET and SPOTIFY_REFRESH_TOKEN.
-If you've never worked with NextJs environment variables before, [read this](https://nextjs.org/docs/basic-features/environment-variables).
+To simplify our workflow and enhance code clarity, set up environment variables for: SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET, and SPOTIFY_REFRESH_TOKEN.
+If you're new to managing Next.js environment variables, refer to [this guide](https://nextjs.org/docs/basic-features/environment-variables).

-We can now request an access token using our client ID, client secret, and **refresh_token**.
+With our client ID, client secret, and **refresh_token** in place, we're ready to request an access token.

 ```js
 // lib/spotify.js